khoidm2004/khoidm2004/README.md

 I am Khoi Do, an ambitious student from Vietnam currently residing in Finland.

-- 🌱 I’m currently pursuing Bachelor's Degree in Industrial Information Technology at [@LAB UAS](https://lab.fi/en)
+- 🌱 I’m currently pursuing Bachelor's Degree in Industrial Information Technology and working as a Project Coordinator at [@LAB UAS](https://lab.fi/en)
 - 🎯 Targets: Eager to Learn and Contribute

 ---